-Agassiz opened the Museum in 1859, the same year that Charles Darwin published the Origin of Species.
-Agassiz's zeal in obtaining collections by purchase and by fieldwork -- particularly of fossil invertebrates -- established the unique excellence of the Invertebrate Paleontology collection of the Museum of Comparative Zoology.
+The MCZ opened in 1859, the same year that Charles Darwin published the Origin of Species.
 Though not the largest collection in America, it contains the most diverse and significant holdings of classical (and often beautifully prepared) material from European localities that serve as types for many standard units of the geological time scale, or have become the basis defining monographs on the history and taxonomy of major groups of organisms.
-Thus, the collection does not only hold historical or antiqarian value, but remains central to current research on the taxonomy and evolutionary history of invertebrate life.
+Thus, the collection does not only hold historical or antiquarian value, but remains central to current research on the taxonomy and evolutionary history of invertebrate life.
 Many of these localities cannot be accessed today, due to war, quarrying, building, and governmental restrictions.

-Among the founding collections obtained by the Agassizs', the MCZ proudly holds the Barrande collection of lower Paleozoic invertebrates from Bohemia; the Haeberlein collection of Solenhofen material; the de Koninck collection of Paleozoic material from France and Belgium and Cenozoic from France; and the Schary collection, made by the famous beer baron, of early Paleozoic invertebrates from central Europe.
+Among the founding collections, the MCZ proudly holds the Barrande collection of lower Paleozoic invertebrates from Bohemia; the Haeberlein collection of Solenhofen material; the de Koninck collection of Paleozoic material from France and Belgium and Cenozoic from France; and the Schary collection, made by the famous beer baron, of early Paleozoic invertebrates from central Europe.
 This tradition of obtaining unusual and important collections has continued throughout our history, as Museum staff or associates have added material, such as:

 - Walcott collection from the Trentonian Lagerstätten of New York, including the first trilobites discovered with legs intact; the collections from the 1916 Shaler Memorial Expedition to Ordovician and Silurian terranes of Russia, Estonia and Scandinavia;